 Expect postcard-worthy honey-coloured cottages on this short walk which is approximately one and a half miles long, and which leads through the village green and past the Parish Church.

 Don your walking boots and head out on a hike across the Cotswold Way.
-Spanning 100 miles from Chipping Campden to Bath, this beastly walk includes views across some of the most stunning parts of the county.
+Spanning 100 miles from Chipping Campden to Bath, this challenging walk includes views across some of the most stunning parts of the county.

 Covering the highest point in the Cotswolds at Cleeve Hill, pretty Painswick and heading all the way to the spa city of Bath, this is a great walk for those looking to choose their distance and get out in the elements.